kammce/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 Prerequisites
 ---------------
-Need a running version of Ubuntu 16.04 LTS or above, or OS X, or Windows 10 with WSL with insider builds installed.
+Need a running version of Ubuntu 16.04 LTS or above, or OS X, or Windows 10 with WSL installed.

 You must also have the following pre-installed:

 	* Python 2.7+
 	* Pip
 	* Git
+	* Perl

 Installation
 -------------